Skip to Content

 4. Cinquefoil (Potentilla)

 There are more than 300 varieties of Cinquefoil.
-A hardy shrub popular because it is low maintenance and has beautiful flowers, the Cinquefoil grows in zones 2 to 8.
-It has a spread of six inches up to five feet.
-It can also grow up to four feet tall, making it a nice background for smaller plants.
-It does well in a sunny location but can also grow in partial shade.
+This hardy shrub is popular because it is low maintenance and has beautiful flowers.
+It grows in zones 2 to 8.
+It has a spread of six inches up to five feet and can also grow up to four feet tall, making it an excellent background for smaller plants.
+It does well in sunny locations but can grow in partial shade.

 5. Summer ragwort (Ligularia dentata)